Chavez's socialist medicine dream may be liability

 "We can't attend patients that come with chronic illness and need dialysis because they haven't replaced our water treatment plant, which is needed for dialysis," Yanez said.

-The rehabilitation center she volunteers at dispenses free eyeglasses and is brimming with new-looking machines and pulleys used for physiotherapy.
+The rehabilitation centre she volunteers at dispenses free eyeglasses and is brimming with new-looking machines and pulleys used for physiotherapy.
 A dozen doctors see some 100 patients a day.

 "There was nothing here before ...
 This has been extremely important, like a ring on a finger," she chimes.